memory-consolidation/academic-kickstart/content/home/resultmonth.md

     <br><br>
     Ripple oscillations are brief high-frequency events observed throughout the hippocampal formation during rest.
 They  are believed to support the consolidation of new memories, but their propagation to their neocortical targets in not well understood.
 Using a combination of high-density multichannel recordings and optogenetic manipulations in-vivo, the authors could describe this pathway (CA1 - subiculum - granular retrosplenial cortex) which is cell type and layer specific.
 During ripples, individual cortical neurons appeared to be tuned to specific patterns of hippocampal spiking activity.
     <br>
 Ripples propagate from CA1 via the subiculum (SUB) to the granular retrosplenial cortex (RSC).
 In the subiculum, bursting cells are selectively activated during ripples, while regularly firing cells decrease their activity.
 Hippocampal ripples are coupled to cortical activity packets, which modulate cortical activity across both superficial (red) and deep (blue) layers at around 6 Hz (top left box).
-However, only the activity of superficial pyramidal cells is additionally modulated by hippocampal SPW-Rs.
+However, only the activity of superficial pyramidal cells is additionally modulated by hippocampal ripples.
     </td>

   </tr>